JosephineQiu/ISQA8086-Team1/BackgroundResearchandRQs.md

 ### About study on shrubs in Nantucket Island

-There is an article "**To Everything There Is a Season**"(https://yesterdaysisland.com/to-everything-there-is-a-season/) which is about the study on Shrubs on Nantucket Island by **Dr. Sarah Treanor Bois**("Dr. Sara Bois",Sept 2019)
+There is an article [To Everything There Is a Season](https://yesterdaysisland.com/to-everything-there-is-a-season) which is about the study on Shrubs on Nantucket Island by **Dr. Sarah Treanor Bois**("Dr. Sara Bois",Sept 2019)
 In this article, she mentioned some important points about springtime temperature on Nantucket Island.
 Springtime temperatures have been arriving earlier on Nantucket, just like most of New England.
 There is year-to-year variation, but generally, they are seeing springtime temperatures arriving 2 to 4 days earlier than the historic average, So researchers are looking into it to find out that these changes in climate are affecting shrubs or not.